Mean-field approximations in insurance: LLN and CLT for chaotic random variables

-The first step is now to prove the following three equalities:
+The first step is to prove the following three equalities:

 Due to our Assumptions, Lemma~\ref{A:lem:mod_minkowski} and (3.18) on p.\,31 of~\cite{Billingsley1999} all involved sequences are uniformly integrable.
-Thus all three identities are implied by chaosticity and Theorem 3.5 of~\cite{Billingsley1999}.
+Thus all three identities are implied by chaosticity and Proposition~\ref{prop:Chaos-wk}.
 Using the same argument and the three identities it follows that

 So condition (2) of Theorem 2 in~\cite{BlumEtAl1958} is satisfied.

 A similar argument yields

 and therefore condition (3) of Theorem 2 in~\cite{BlumEtAl1958} is satisfied.
 Finally we have that